 Mendel’s Law of Inheritance

-Mendel began his investigation with a pair of pea plants with two contrasting traits i.e., one tall and another dwarf.
+Mendel began his investigation with a pair of pea plants with two contrasting traits, i.e., one tall and another dwarf.
 He observed their pattern of inheritance.
-Similarly, he investigated on pairs of pea plants with one contrasting trait.
+Similarly, he investigated pairs of pea plants with one contrasting trait.
 Mendel studied these seven characters that consist of contrasting traits:

 - Stem height: Tall/dwarf

 - Seed color: Yellow/green

 - Pod color: yellow/Green

 Throughout his experiment, Mendel employed only true-breeding pea plants.
 This is because a true breeding plant has a stable trait inheritance for several generations.
 In each experiment, he observed a pattern of inheritance which set a framework for the law of inheritance.
 He combined mathematics with this biological issue to make it more credible.